Hockey Coach Resume Example

 You have about 100 words to catch the eye of employers, so make them count.

-Driven and accomplished Hockey Coach with a proven track record of helping athletes to perform at their highest level of potential in the game of Hockey.
+Driven and accomplished Hockey Coach with a proven track record of helping athletes to perform at their highest level of potential in the game of hockey.
 A seasoned and devoted Hockey Player myself, I bring forth passion and first-hand experience in excelling as an athlete.
-Adept in helping athletes to enhance their performance skills, game techniques, and endurance, while also minimizing the risk of injury.
+Adept in helping athletes to enhance their performance skills, game techniques, and endurance, while also minimizing risk of injury.
 Adept in guiding players as they enhance existing competencies and grow more self-confident through practice and commitment.

 Writing your hockey coach profile can be tough.
 For more inspiration, writing material, and advice please see our other Sport & Fitness resume examples: